 I’ve sprayed it down with Citri Strip and covered it with saran wrap.

 After I finished stripping most of polyurethane and stain off the wood, it was time to apply the after wash.
 You can use “after wash” or mineral spirits.
 I think they both do practically the same thing.

-I used the electric sander for the top of the wood and some of the flat areas, but for the legs and the drawer, I used regular old sand paper and a little arm strength.
+I used the electric sander for the top of the wood and some of the flat areas.

 Letting the paint stripper set overnight with the saran wrap made it easy to remove the extra stain without much effort.